Sheet Pan Breakfast Hash (one pan!)

 There are so many ways to make this sheet pan hash, you’ll want to make a different variety every weekend!

 Everyone loves roasted veggies and sausage, and if the brunch craze has taught us anything, it’s that there’s one foolproof way to improve any dish: put an egg on it!
+(The only question is: over easy, over medium, or over hard?)

 This recipe uses a classic mix of diced sweet potatoes, onions, and breakfast sausage, but you can try it with green peppers, crumbled bacon, cooked crumbled chorizo, or hash brown potatoes.